Mum and Dad's Toys

 On this page we take a look at some of the toys that our parents played with in the 1960s and 1970s.
 During the period Woolworth lowered its prices in response to strong competition.
-During the Sixties the toy range was given a major overhaul, with many new lines, but compared to today's standards most look quite tame.
-Very few items needed batteries, let alone a mains adaptor.
-The firm stuck with its tried and tested personal service formula as other retailers moved to self-service.
+During the Sixties the toy range was given a major overhaul.
+Lots of new items were added, though by today's standard most of these look quite tame.
+Very few things needed batteries, let alone a mains adaptor.
+Woolworth stuck with its tried and tested personal service formula as its rivals adopted self-service.
 This left most of the branches looking old-fashioned.
 Most of the photographs on this page were taken for publicity purposes and show the company at its most modern.

 A number of Sixties toys celebrated the space programme.
 These are covered in a separate feature.

 The Government's decision to decimalise the currency forced the High Street chain to modernise.
 Between 1969 and 1975 most of the stores were given a new look.
 The period also saw the arrival of new ranges of battery-operated and electronic toys, which were sold at discounted prices and were heavily advertised on TV.

 In 1965 the Woolies store in Gallowtree Gate, Leicester was chosen to test out a new "futuristic" look.
 It had new ranges and new styles of display, with taller counters, but continued to have a till at each one, and to offer personal service to every shopper.

 The upgrade heralded a further move up-market.
 Many of the new items were at higher prices, like the dolls in the foreground of the photo.
 Before World War II nothing had been over sixpence (2½p).
 Now some branded dolls were fifty-five shillings (£2.55).
 Even accounting for inflation this was twenty-five times higher.
 At today's prices the most expensive doll would be £45 or $56.
 But sixpence still bought a three minute go on the sit-and-ride horse in the background !